 From Altium Designer

-Access the Extensions& Updates view (DXP » Extensions and Updates) and switch to the Installed page.
+Access the Extensions& Updates view (click on the control at the top-right of the workspace then choose Extensions and Updates from the menu) and switch to the Installed page.

-Click the Configure control, at the top-right of the Platform region.
-This accesses the Configure Platform page, presenting the core feature set for the software - including platform extensions - and is identical in content to that found on the Select Design Functionality page of the Altium Designer Installer.
+Click the button, at the top-right of the Platform region.
+This accesses the Configure Platform page, presenting the core feature set for the software including platform extensions and is identical in content to that found on the Select Design Functionality page of the Altium Designer Installer.

 Make changes to the core functionality of your Altium Designer installation by configuring the platform from within the Extensions & Updates view.

-Make changes to the installed core feature set as required, by checking/unchecking the box next to a feature - modifications are distinguished by the applicable entry becoming bold.
-Once modifications have been made, click the Apply button, at the top-right of the page.
-A confirmation dialog will appear, click OK to apply the changes and restart Altium Designer.
-The instance of Altium Designer will close and a window will appear showing progress, in terms of download of the files required to implement the change(s), followed by the installation of those files.
+Make changes to the installed core feature set as required by checking/unchecking the box next to a feature.
+Modifications are distinguished by the applicable entry becoming bold.
+Once modifications have been made, click the button at the top-right of the page.
+A confirmation dialog will open; click OK to apply the changes and restart Altium Designer.
+The instance of Altium Designer will close and a window will appear showing progress in terms of download of the files required to implement the change(s) followed by the installation of those files.

 Altium Designer will then be restarted.

 The Altium Designer Installer wizard will be presented.
-Login through the Account Log In pop-up window, after which you will be taken to the Select Design Functionality page.
-Make changes to the installed core feature set as required and click Next.
+Log in through the Account Log In pop-up window, after which you will be taken to the Select Design Functionality page.
+Make changes to the installed core feature set as required then click Next.

 Modify the installation at any stage by changing the core functionality installed.